Kol Ramah Newsletter

 |Kol Ramah Week 4|

 State of the Art Kitchen

-After years of planning, Ramah Nyack is thrilled to announce that our state of the art kitchen will be completed in time for Kayitz 2017!
-This newly expanded facility will allow us to enhance our meals with many more fresh vegetables, fruits and salads, provide better work space for our stellar commissary staff and begin transitioning from paper products to dishes.
+After years of planning, Ramah Nyack is thrilled to announce that our state of the art kitchen was completed in time for Kayitz 2017!
+This newly expanded facility allows us to enhance our meals with many more fresh vegetables, fruits and salads, provide better work space for our stellar commissary staff and begin transitioning from paper products to dishes.
 To date, we have raised 1.2 million dollars for this 2 million dollar project.
 To help us meet our goal, please click here.